discoverygarden/islandora_workflow/README.txt

 Machine level workflow will be handled via fedora microservices.
 Human level workflow will be handled through this drupal module.

-Workflow can [not implemented yet] be enforced through the use of XACML.
+Workflow can [being implemented] be enforced through the use of XACML.
 There is a settings toggle for this.
 This toggle is volatile, it may cause many problems.
 We highly recommend only changing it at install time.

 For a user to see the 'My Islandora Work' link they need module permissions and some collection level permission set.